Skip Navigation

 A typical ransomware attack may look something like this:

-• A cyber attacker acquires a ransomware toolkit, which may include automation that allows them to target hundreds of potential victims at once.
+• A cybercriminal acquires a ransomware toolkit, which may include automation that allows them to target hundreds of potential victims simultaneously.

 • The attacker creates a phishing message, usually an email, containing a malicious link or file that deploys a strain of ransomware when clicked.

-Unfortunately, paying a ransom is no guarantee that you’ll regain control of your systems.
-Attackers might just take the money and run, making recovery even harder.
+Unfortunately, paying a ransom doesn't guarantee you’ll regain control of your systems.
+Attackers might take the money and run, making recovery even harder.
 Your business is left managing a serious data breach and the resulting fallout.

 What’s more, it’s become increasingly common for ransomware threat actors to leave ticking time bombs behind in victim systems, creating backdoors that give them a way to re-target and re-encrypt even years after the fact.
 The effects of an attack can be devastating, which is why it’s so important to take preventative measures.